aliabu-yahia/201aboutme/README.md

 ## Reflections and Comments

 I strive to keep my learning process in check by evaluating outcomes and also discerning the right input, which is crucial in a world of information explosion.
 I will gauge my ability to apply the topic at hand to the real world and build on it using stacked modules.
 Having so much to learn in the real world, I try to evaluate what I want to learn every two weeks.

+For Lab03, two additional questions were added in the guessing game, one is guessing a random number and the other is guessing an answer out of multiple potential answers using arrays and loops.